Fiveable

 • Includes excessive force, falsifying evidence, and corruption

-• arise from incidents perceived as unjustified or disproportionate
+• Use of force controversies arise from incidents perceived as unjustified or disproportionate

 • High-profile cases (George Floyd, Breonna Taylor) spark nationwide protests

-• Calls for reform focus on and stricter
+• Calls for reform focus on de-escalation training and stricter accountability measures

 • Provides visual evidence of police-citizen interactions